Lisa Stansfield: Acting career

 In May 1999, Stansfield made her film debut.
 She played Joan Woodcock in the Nick Mead-directed movie Swing, also starring Hugo Speer, and recorded songs for the soundtrack.
 The album, full of jazz and swing tracks, was released on 10 May 1999.
-Swing: Original Motion Picture Soundtrack received positive reviews from music critics, and peaked at number six on Billboards Top Jazz Albums chart.
+Swing soundtrack received positive reviews from music critics, and peaked at number six on Billboards Top Jazz Albums chart.

 In February 2002, she made her stage debut in The Vagina Monologues at the Arts Theatre in the West End of London, together with Anita Dobson and Cecilia Noble.
 Stansfield played herself in the comedy series Monkey Trousers in mid-2005.
 In late 2006 she appeared in the drama series Goldplated, playing Trinny Jamieson.

 In September 2007, Stansfield appeared in another television series, Agatha Christie's Marple.
 She played Mary Durrant in the episode titled Ordeal by Innocence.
 Stansfield dubbed one of the characters (Millie, an elf) for the English version of the Finnish animated film Quest for a Heart, released in December 2007.
 She also recorded the title song, written by Charlie Mole and Lee Hall.
 Stansfield joined the cast of the 2008 film The Edge of Love, directed by John Maybury, playing the role of Ruth Williams.

 In 2009, she starred in the Nick Mead-directed documentary Dean Street Shuffle playing herself.
 In 2012, she performed a role in Elaine Constantine's film Northern Soul.
 Set in 1974, it is an independent docudrama about the social phenomenon and generation of the northern soul music and dance movement, and was released in 2014.